-If you are an inbound marketer, you must have a few offers lying around.
-They could be a number of different things, such as whitepapers, ebooks, webinars, or kits.
-Which ones are the best at converting traffic into leads?
+Have an offer that's doing a great job of converting traffic into leads?
 (You can tell by looking at their corresponding landing pages' visitor-to-submission rates in your marketing analytics).
-Identify your best performing offers, and then expose them to more traffic!
+Identify your best performing offers, and then expose them to more traffic.
 Use your email signature to share a link to a popular ebook or a webinar.
 Or if you're currently featuring a new campaign that highlights a particular offer, use that in your signature instead.
 In either case, make sure you add a disclaimer to it to protect yourself from risk.
 Here's an example of my own signature promoting this guide:

 Speaking of data, don't underestimate the impact that facts and figures can have in a marketing context.
-People on the web are overwhelmed with vague information, which encourages them to look for specifics.
-If you publish an industry report based on proprietary research, as Mimi An does over at HubSpot Research, consider including a link to it in your email signature.
+People on the web are overwhelmed with information, which encourages them to look for specifics.
+If you publish an industry report based on proprietary research, as Mimi An does over at HubSpot Research, consider including a link to it in your email signature:

 9. Free Tool

-If your company happens to have a free tool, such as an online calculator, educational game, or even a free trial, give it some marketing love.
+If your company happens to have a free tool, such as an ROI calculator, educational game, or blog topic generator, give it some marketing love.
 Free online tools have the power to engage readers and get them further interested in your product or service.
-(And if you haven't already, check out HubSpot's newest free tool, Marketing Grader!)
+Check out Eric Peters' signature promoting HubSpot's free email signature generator (meta, we know):

 10. Demonstration of Your Product / Free Consultation

 When you are having a tough sales month, consider using an email signature that promotes a free consultation with your team or even a demonstration of your product.
 In that way, you'll increase traffic to these middle-of-the-funnel marketing offers and show your sales organization that you're taking advantage of every possible opportunity to help them out.